pratyushkiran/unity_2d_parallax_background/README.md

-# Unity 2d Parallax Background
+# Unity 2d Infinite Parallax Background

 This repository contains a Unity 2D parallax script designed to create a parallax scrolling effect for layered backgrounds in your 2D game.
 The script allows you to adjust the parallax effect on both the X and Y axes for each layer, with specific behavior for near and far objects.